keysmusician/holberton_file_downloader/README.md

 - Getting the darn regular expressions right

 ### Author
-I'm a software engineer specializing in machine learning and interested in DSP/audio programming.
+I'm a software engineer specialized in machine learning and interested in DSP/audio programming.
 I'm also a jazz pianist and music producer.

 [LinkedIn](https://www.linkedin.com/in/justin-masayda)